 Hamilton’s ‘A Host of Angels’ was exhibited in the Palazzetto Tito, as a contribution of Fondazione Bevilacqua La Masa to the Venice Biennale, 2007.

 An extended version ‘Pixelated Angels in Virtual Spaces’ opened at the Kunsthalle Bielefeld in May 2008.

 In 2010, the Serpentine Gallery presented Hamilton’s ‘Modern Moral Matters’, an exhibition focusing on his political and protest works which were shown previously in 2008 at Inverleith House, Royal Botanic Garden in Edinburgh.

-A retrospective by Hamilton and Rita Donagh ‘Civil Rights etc’ is currently on view at the Dublin City Gallery The Hugh Lane until 15 January 2012.
-The exhibition includes works from the 1960s to this decade that primarily relate to Ireland, but also to seminal moments of social change in recent history.
+A retrospective by Hamilton and Rita Donagh ‘Civil Rights etc’ is was on view at the Dublin City Gallery, The Hugh Lane in 2012.
+The exhibition included works from the 1960s to this decade that primarily relate to Ireland, but also to seminal moments of social change in recent history.

-The major forthcoming Richard Hamilton exhibition tour curated by Paul Schimmel and Vicente Todolí will open in the summer of 2013 at the Museum of Contemporary Art, Los Angeles and will travel to the Philadelphia Museum of Art; Tate, London; and the Museo Nacional Centro de Arte Reina Sofía, Madrid.
+A major Richard Hamilton exhibition tour, curated by Paul Schimmel and Vicente Todolí, opened in the summer of 2013 at the Museum of Contemporary Art, Los Angeles and traveled to the Philadelphia Museum of Art; Tate, London; and the Museo Nacional Centro de Arte Reina Sofía, Madrid.